Cybercriminals are taking advantage of the global crisis coronavirus pandemic (COVID-19) to attempt cyber attacks!

 While the world is busy fighting with the coronavirus pandemic (COVID-19), cyber attackers are misusing this global crisis for their malicious use.
 The outbreak of newly discovered endangering infectious disease coronavirus (COVID-19) has kept people across the world on their toes to save lives.

-Cybercriminals being among the first ones to spread disinformation for their vicious intent, attempted cyber scams with the aim to exploit people’s fear.
-These scams involve phishing and social engineering, fraud websites spreading misinformation, fraudulent sale of counterfeit goods, malicious applications of corona effect updates and many more.
+Cybercriminals being among the first ones to spread misinformation for their vicious intent, attempted cyber scams to exploit people’s fear.
+These scams involve email phishing attacks and social engineering, fraud websites spreading misinformation, fraudulent sale of counterfeit goods, malicious applications of corona effect updates and much more.

 Watch Out for COVID-19 Cyber Scams!

-As COVID-19 is itself a significant global security risk to every individual and organization across the world.
-Whereas, the cybercriminal activities, on the other hand, are not helping in efforts to contain the virus effect.
-The cybersecurity concerns are running high right now as organizations, local governments, and hospitals on a large scale are becoming the prime targets of cyber attacks due to this pandemic.
+COVID-19 is itself a significant global security risk to every individual and organization across the world.
+However, the cybercrimes are not helping in efforts to contain the virus effect.
+The cybersecurity concerns are running high right now as organizations, local governments, and hospitals are becoming the prime targets of cyber attacks due to this pandemic, on a large scale.

-Amidst this COVID-19 pandemic, organizations across the globe are now running businesses from home to keep the health safety of every working individual as an utmost priority.
-But the downside of implementing the “Work From Home” policy is that employees are no more surrounded by a cyber-secure working environment.
+Amidst this COVID-19 pandemic, organizations, globally, are now running businesses from home to keep the health safety of every working individual as an utmost priority.
+But the downside of implementing the “Work From Home” policy is that employees are no more surrounded by a cyber secure working environment.

 With everything operating virtually and zero security firewalls, employees have become highly vulnerable targets for cybercriminals.
 These cyber threat actors are deploying cyber attacks in the name of COVID-19 to misguide and trick users.
-Here are the most recent cyber scams that hackers have attempted by exploiting COVID-19:
+For instance, here are the most recent cyber scams that hackers have attempted by exploiting COVID-19:

 Lately, reports of COVID-19 phishing email campaigns surfaced almost immediately as soon as the confirmation of infection began spreading.